Looking to visit some UNESCO World Heritage sites in Europe? In this post, I cover 50+ of the top sites you should visit.

 All you need to do is stroll the medieval streets and find a quaint nook to dine in.
 For a view of the pretty town, climb either Kamerlengo Fortress or the tower of St. Lawrence Cathedral.
 Or both.

-The Belvedere Palace is one of Vienna's most visited tourist spots and an important UNESCO site for its showy architectural ensemble.
+The Belvedere Palace is an important UNESCO site in Vienna for its showy architectural ensemble.
 The Belvedere is also one of Europe’s most important museums.
 So if you’ll only make one “art stop” in Vienna, this is the place to choose.

 The Belvedere’s a haven of Baroque and Austrian art from the 19th and 20th centuries.
 Its main claim to fame is the world’s largest collection of Gustav Klimt paintings, including the world famous The Kiss.
 It also boasts masterworks by Egon Schiele and Oskar Kokoschka, two important Expressionist painters.

-Schönbrunn Palace is Vienna’s #1 attraction and a UNESCO-listed site since 1996.
+Schönbrunn Palace is Vienna’s #1 attraction and a UNESCO-listed site in Europe since 1996.